A Testimony to God's Faithfulness

 Eventually, the first year drew to an end, and a lot of the newness wore off.
 Many of our friends started moving out of Regency as their contract drew to an end, including Diana.
 Also, I was having a pretty tough time.
 I had inconsistent employment for the first three years I lived here, and that resulted in me being consistently discouraged and poor.
 I was not doing a whole lot, because many activities cost money, and many people spend their days at work, so I ended up isolating myself.
 I learned quickly that isolation is a breeding ground for sin.

 I dove headfirst into sin and got wrapped up in things I never imagined would be a struggle for me.
 After two years of this, nothing was changing for the better.
 Therefore, I decided circumstances needed to change.
 I either needed to move away and start over, or it was simply time to move out of Regency.
-Chelsea and I decided to try a new location and invite another person into our lives.
+Kelsey and I decided to try a new location and invite another person into our lives.
 We began praying for a third roommate.

 Thankfully, a few months before we started praying, the Lord moved a physical therapist from Texas here for a 9-month work contract.
 Rachel was someone who we had begun spending a lot of time with, at first because she was the new girl, who lived all the way in Williamsburg, and we thought she needed more friends.
 But, as we spent time with her, we learned that she was trustworthy and full of grace – a good friend to have.